indiana-university/rivet-icons/README.md

 Icons are considered decorative images.
 They are hidden from screen readers via `<svg aria-hidden="true">`.
 However, [text alternatives should still be provided](https://www.w3.org/WAI/WCAG21/Understanding/non-text-content) wherever icons are used.

 In this example, the link text of "Favorites" is presented to all users.
-Adding an additional accessible label to the icon would provide no benefit.
+The icon acts as a visual anchor and perhaps a legend to the rest of the page.
+Providing an accessible description of the icon itself provides little value and may be undesired.

 ```html
 <a href="/favorites">